All of you together are Christ's body, and each one of you is a separate and necessary part of it. 1 Corinthians 12:27 (NLT)

 Likewise, there are no insignificant ministries in the church.
 Some are visible and some are behind the scenes, but all are valuable.
 Small or hidden ministries often make the biggest difference.

 In my home, the most important light is not the large chandelier in our dining room but the little night light that keeps me from stubbing my toe when I get up at night.
 There is no correlation between size and significance.
 Every ministry matters because we are all dependent on each other to function.

 What happens when one part of your body fails to function?
 You get sick.
 The rest of your body suffers.
 Imagine if your liver decided to start living for itself: "I'm tired!
 I don't want to serve the body anymore!
 I want a year off just to be fed.
 I've got to do what's best for me!
 Let some other part take over."

 God calls you to a service far beyond anything you could ever imagine.
-He created you for a life of good deeds, which he has already prepared for you to do (Ephesians 2:10).
+He created YOU for a life of good deeds, which he has already prepared for you to do (based on Ephesians 2:10 TEV).
 Whenever you serve others in any way, you are actually serving God.